1vanz/1vanz.github.io/_pages/cv.md

 ------

-**SINOPEC Petroleum Engineering Zhongyuan Co.
+**Iraq Oil Field Development Project/ SINOPEC Petroleum Engineering Zhongyuan Co.
 Ltd**

-**Project Management Assistant of Iraq Oil Field Development Project**

-*Participated in writing the report of Project Execution Plan and understood the overall process of an international project.*
+**Project Intern**

+* Cooperated with a team of 10 and established Front-End Engineering Design Brochure.
-* Authored the report on Value Improvement Procedure including the specific measurements before, during and

-  after excavation, and presented the report.
+* Co-authored report on Value Improvement Procedure, including specific measurements before, during, and after excavation, and presented information to contractors.

-* Responsible for the English version of the 50-page report on the Front-End Engineering Design.
+* Responsible for presentation in the group.

 **Structural Engineer Assistant, Structural Design Institute**